techie-joe/core-dev/README.md

 2. Specify the URL you'd like to use in your site's `_config.yml` file.
 Jekyll will use the URL you specified, instead of the default one.

-    For example, if the variable was `site.github.url`, add the following:
+    For example, if the variable was `site.github.zip_url`, add the following:

     ```yml
     github: